Activity Schedule Guidelines 2015 Download this information as a pdf

 Newsletter issues normally only include information for that issue month plus the next.
 Occasionally we run an entire season listing for use as a fridge poster, but please don’t submit the entire season every month.
 It causes extra headaches for your schedule coordinator when they have to edit the excess.

 For recurring trips, You have two options:

-1. Send your Schedule Coordinator a confirmation monthly that the ride is continuing
+1. Send your SC a confirmation monthly that the ride is continuing, or

-In addition to compiling the schedule, some other tasks your Schedule Coordinator does are:
+In addition to compiling the schedule, some other tasks the Schedule Coordinator does are: